trycom/parse-angular-patch/README.md

 ----

 This patch also extends the Parse SDK to add the following features :
+* Automatic getters & setters generation from a simple attrs array
 * loadMore() method on Collections for an easy pagination
 * Adds a static getClass() method on Objects and Collections to fetch them easily anywhere in your apps